Alaaabdelmoneam/Library-Management-System/Problem Solving/Readme.md

 **Task:**
 - Solve the problem using a **monotonic stack** approach.
 - Analyze the time and space complexity of the solution.

----

-## Conclusion

-These problems cover a broad range of advanced topics in C programming.
-Each problem is designed to improve your understanding of core concepts like dynamic programming, graph theory, backtracking, and more.
-By solving these problems, you will enhance your problem-solving skills and prepare for competitive programming challenges.